-- Students must demonstrate that they are qualified to enroll in postsecondary education by having an earned high school diploma or GED. - Students must be enrolled or accepted for enrollment as a matriculated student working toward a degree, certificate or diploma. - Students must meet satisfactory academic progress standards in accordance with the College's academic standing policy and the Financial Aid Academic Progress Policy. - Students must be a U.S. citizen or eligible non-citizen with a valid social security number. - Students sign a statement on the FAFSA or FAFSA Renewal that certifies that they will use federal student aid for educational purposes only. - Male students ages 18 through 25 must comply with Selective Service Registration. - Students cannot be in default on a federally funded loan or owe a refund on a federal student grant.
+- Students must demonstrate that they are qualified to enroll in postsecondary education by having an earned high school diploma or GED. - Students must be enrolled or accepted for enrollment as a matriculated student working toward a degree, certificate or diploma. - Students must meet satisfactory academic progress standards in accordance with the College's academic standing policy and the Financial Aid Academic Progress Policy.

-- Students who change majors will be allotted the amount of time needed to complete the new program without regard to time spent in previous course work provided the student was making financial aid academic progress at the time of change. - Students may receive financial aid for repeated courses only if the original grade in the course was below a "C". - Students may not receive financial aid for audited courses. - Students must be enrolled for at least six credit hours for most financial aid programs.
-Effective with the 2012-2013 academic year, students are limited to 12 semesters of full-time PELL in their lifetime (Public Law 112-74 amended HEA section 401 (c) (5.)
+- Students must attend classes.
+Attendance will be monitored for all students, including financial aid recipients.
+Students not making satisfactory academic progress AND found as not attending classes may be subject to a reduction or elimination of financial aid assistance. - Students must be a U.S. citizen or eligible non-citizen with a valid social security number. - Students sign a statement on the FAFSA or FAFSA Renewal that certifies that they will use federal student aid for educational purposes only. - Male students ages 18 through 25 must comply with Selective Service Registration. - Students cannot be in default on a federally funded loan or owe a refund on a federal student grant. - Students who change majors will be allotted the amount of time needed to complete the new program without regard to time spent in previous course work provided the student was making financial aid academic progress at the time of change. - Students may receive financial aid for repeated courses only if the original grade in the course was below a "C". - Students may not receive financial aid for audited courses. - Students must be enrolled for at least six credit hours for most financial aid programs.
+Effective with the 2012-2013 academic year, students are limited to 12 semesters of full-time/lifetime PELL grants (Public Law 112-74 amended HEA section 401 (c) (5.)
 The calculation of the duration of a student's eligibility will include all years of the student's receipt of Federal Pell Grant funding. - Students applying for a Federal Direct Stafford Loan must complete Direct Loan Entrance Counseling regarding the rights and responsibilities of the student borrower and a Master Promissory Note (MPN).